abpio/abp-commercial-docs/en/road-map.md

 ### v5.0

-v5.0 features will be more clear in the next months.
-We will consider to add new features from the *Backlog Items*.
+v5.0 will be based on .NET 6.0.
+The features will be more clear in the next months.
+See the *Backlog Items* section for potential features.

 **Planned release date**: End of Quarter 4, 2021.